pangpang20/gaussdb-python/docs/basic/adapt.rst

   - Enums classes, both pure and mixed-in, are dumped by name.

-  - The registered PostgreSQL enum is loaded back as the registered Python enum members.
+  - The registered GaussDB enum is loaded back as the registered Python enum members.

 .. autoclass:: gaussdb.types.enum.EnumInfo